Immabed/LD37/README.md

 ## Summary
 This is an attempted entry to Ludum Dare 37, a 72 hour game jam competition.
 There were three main contributors, and two others who provided some input and a few assets.

-The working title for the game is Breaker Breaker Space Trucker, and it is a game where you manage a space fairing cargo ship, travelling from space station to space station, keeping systems functional, upgrading your ship, accepting cargo contracts, and buying fuel.
+The working title for the game is Breaker Breaker Space Trucker, and it is a game where you manage a space faring cargo ship, travelling from space station to space station, keeping systems functional, upgrading your ship, accepting cargo contracts, and buying fuel.

-The game was not finished during the game jam, and though some work has been done since, remains unfinished.
-The majority of the game logix is in place, but the UI is not fully connected, and the game is not balanced.
+The game was not finished during the game jam, and though some work has been done since, it remains unfinished.
+The majority of the game logic is in place, but the UI is not fully implemented, and the game is extremely unbalanced.

 ## Technical Details
 This game was developed in the Unity game engine, version 5.5.0.
 It should be able to be run in that version of the Unity editor.